fdeegbe/FantasyFootballAnalysis/README.md

 * Does the runningback dead zone exist?
 * Is drafting a quarterback or tight end within the first 3 rounds worth the investment?
 * Which position has the most amount of sleepers?
-* How can we predict the number of points that will be scored by a player in a specific round in 2024?
+* Can we predict how well a quarterback will do based on their volume metrics?

 The objective of this project is to use statistics and data science to answer the questions above.
 We hope that through this tutorial, the reader will gain a better understanding of the various draft strategies used in fantasy football as well as